How allergies can affect your eyes

 Allergies are common, affecting as many as one in four adults in the UK alone.
-The most regular types of allergens include pollen, dust mites, stings from wasps and bees, mould, pets and pet hair and even household chemicals.
+The most common types of allergens include pollen, dust mites, stings from wasps and bees, mould, pets and pet hair and even household chemicals.

 Symptoms can depend on the person and what they react to.
-So, while some might be more affected by coughing, wheezing or other complications of the throat, other sufferers may feel further complications from eye problems, also known as eye allergies.
+So, while some might be more affected by coughing, wheezing or other complications of the throat, other sufferers may feel further complications from eye problems, also known as eye allergies

 An eye allergy is an immune reaction that occurs on the surface of the eye.
 It’s also known as allergic conjunctivitis, but in essence it’s the process of histamine release on the area of contact with an allergen (such as pollen) that causes the common symptoms of red, watery, or itchy eyes.

 Most of the time these allergens will be air-borne, but in some cases symptoms can also be contracted by transferring allergens from touching the eye.

 The main symptoms of eye allergies have already been touched upon, but others may include:

 - Pink or red appearance to the eye